ARM-software/astc-encoder/README.md

 There are many other command line options for tuning the encoder parameters which can be used to fine tune the compression algorithm.
 See the command line help message for more details.

+# Documentation

+The [Effective ASTC Encoding](./Docs/Encoding.md) page looks at some of the guidelines that should be followed when compressing data using `astcenc`.
+It covers:

+* How to efficiently encoding data with fewer than 4 channels.
+* How to efficiently encode normal maps, sRGB data, and HDR data
+* Coding equivalents to other compression formats.

+The [Building ASTC Encoder](./Docs/Building.md) page provides the instructions on how to build `astcenc` from the sources in this repository.

 # Support